An APRS-IS server primarily performs 2 functions: verifying client logins and

 connected to more than one server at a time.
 This is critical to preventing

-the upstream server (by definition, echoing is a loop).
+be echoed back (by definition, echoing is a loop).

 The case of the header fields (origin, destination, and path) shall not be